hugo-ribaud/bumb-buddy/memory-bank/progress.md

 - Added cache refresh functionality for timeline data updates
 - Implemented internationalization support for all timeline screens

-## Completed Contraction Tracking Implementation
+## Completed Health Tracking Implementation

-- Defined Contraction interface and database schema with needed fields
+- Created comprehensive database schema for all health metrics:
+  - Contraction tracking
+  - Blood pressure monitoring
+  - Mood tracking
+  - Sleep tracking
+  - Exercise logging
+- Implemented a unified health service with specialized methods for each metric
-- Created contraction management methods in healthService:
+- Created Redux slice for centralized health data management
-  - getContractions: Fetches user's contraction history
-  - startContraction: Begins a new contraction session
-  - endContraction: Completes a contraction with intensity rating and notes
-  - deleteContraction: Removes a contraction record
-- Updated Redux healthSlice with:
-  - Contraction state management
+- Built UI components for recording and tracking each health metric
+- Added data visualization for trends and patterns
-  - Async thunks for all contraction operations
+- Implemented editing and deletion capabilities for all health records
-  - Reducers for handling contraction state changes
-- Enhanced HealthTrackerScreen for contraction tracking:
-  - Timer display with start/stop functionality
-  - Intensity rating selection (1-5 scale)
-  - Notes field for additional context
-  - History view showing recent contractions
+- Ensured internationalization support across all health tracking screens
-  - Duration and interval calculations
+- Added proper validation and data integrity checks
-- Integrated with internationalization for multilingual support
+- Integrated with AsyncStorage for offline capabilities
-- Implemented proper error handling for all operations
+- Implemented auto-sync with Supabase when connection is available

+## Completed User Profile Management Implementation

+- Created database trigger system for auth.users and public.users synchronization
+- Implemented automatic creation of public.users record on signup
+- Added fields for storing user preferences in the database:
+  - Theme preference (light/dark/system)
+  - Language selection
+  - Unit preferences (metric/imperial)
+- Enhanced ThemeContext to persist theme in both AsyncStorage and database
+- Updated LanguageContext to store language preference in database
+- Modified ProfileScreen to handle realtime updates from other devices
+- Improved welcome message on HomeScreen to use user's first name
-- Ensured data persistence with Supabase and local Redux state
+- Created proper field mapping between database schema and Redux state
+- Implemented fallback strategy for user identification (name → email → default)
+- Added realtime subscription for profile changes with immediate UI updates

 ---